vseelanki/vseelanki.github.io/_pages/about.md

 respond to climate variability and change.
 I use the **Modular Ocean Model version 6 (MOM6)** coupled with sea ice and biogeochemistry (COBALTv2) to build skillful regional predictions that serve fisheries management, ecosystem forecasting, and coastal climate resilience.

-The oceans I study — the **Bering Sea**, the **Arabian Sea**, and the **Bay of Bengal** — support the livelihoods of millions of people through fisheries, coastal communities, and regional climate regulation.
-The Bering Sea alone accounts for nearly half of the U.S. commercial fish catch, and its ecosystem is highly sensitive to sea-ice variability and cold-pool dynamics — processes I directly model and evaluate.
+Currently, my work centers on the **Bering Sea** — one of the world's most productive marine ecosystems and the source of nearly half of the U.S. commercial fish catch.
+Its ecosystem is highly sensitive to sea-ice variability and cold-pool dynamics, processes I directly model and evaluate using high-resolution MOM6 configurations.
+Through my roles in the **EcoFOCI** and **CEFI** programs, this work directly informs fisheries management and ecosystem forecasting across the Northeast Pacific.

 A central theme of my work is bridging the gap between **global climate models** and the local-scale ocean processes that matter most — on shelves, in marginal seas, and along